Best practices to solve technical support issues in less time!

 - What root-cause analysis you have done and what were your findings?

-Because you (and your team that built the project) have access and in-depth knowledge to most of the working pieces, you have a much greater capacity for finding a solution or workaround.
+Because you (and your team that built the instance/solution) have access and in-depth knowledge to most of the working pieces, you have a much greater capacity for finding a solution or workaround.